-Civic Projects is leading a project team of DCR Design, MR+E and UCR CE-CERT in planning a sidewalk and roadway network for slow speed vehicles that travel 25 MPH or less.
-Expanding the concept of Complete Streets with a more fine-grained and high-resolution approach than allowed by the typical focus on only bikes and pedestrians, the project addresses a wide range of both on-street and pedestrian modes including wheelchairs, bicycles, neighborhood electric vehicles (NEVs) and other motorized and non-motorized modes.
+Civic Projects is leading a project team of DCR Design, MR+E and UCR CE-CERT in planning a sidewalk and roadway transportation network for slow speed vehicles that travel 25 MPH or less.
+Expanding the concept of Complete Streets through a more fine-grained and high-resolution approach than allowed by the typical focus on only bikes and pedestrians, the project addresses a wide range of both on-street and pedestrian modes including wheelchairs, bicycles, neighborhood electric vehicles (NEVs) and other motorized and non-motorized modes.

 A South Bay-wide system of three interconnected roadway networks – local, sub-regional and regional (“slow mode freeway”) – each at a different scale, and each defined by signage and wayfinding – links destinations throughout the sub-region.